kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 Tenant, domain, and workspace admins each have settings within their scope that they can configure to control who has access to certain functionalities at different levels.
 Some tenant-level settings can be delegated to domain and capacity admins.
 The important ones to consider are :</br>
 [Create workspaces](https://learn.microsoft.com/fabric/admin/portal-workspace#create-workspaces-new-workspace-experience): So that users can create workspaces.</br>
 [Users can create Fabric items](https://learn.microsoft.com/fabric/admin/fabric-switch) : Users can use production-ready features to create Fabric items.
 Turning off this setting doesn't impact users’ ability to create Power BI items.</br> [Block users from reassigning personal workspaces (My Workspace)](https://learn.microsoft.com/fabric/admin/portal-workspace#block-users-from-reassigning-personal-workspaces-my-workspace): Turn on this setting to prevent users from reassigning their personal workspaces (My Workspace) from Premium capacities to shared capacities. </br>[Service principals can use Fabric APIs](https://learn.microsoft.com/power-bi/developer/embedded/embed-service-principal)Web apps registered in Microsoft Entra ID can use service principals, rather than user credentials, to authenticate to Fabric APIs.</br>[Create and use Gen1 dataflows](https://learn.microsoft.com/power-bi/transform-model/dataflows/dataflows-introduction-self-service):Users in the organization can create and use Gen1 dataflows. </br>[Block Public Internet Access](https://learn.microsoft.com/power-bi/enterprise/service-security-private-links): For extra security, block access to your Fabric tenant via the public internet.
 This means people who don't have access to the Private Link won't be able to get in.
 Keep in mind, turning this on could take 10 to 20 minutes to take effect.</br>[Create Datamarts (preview)](https://learn.microsoft.com/power-bi/transform-model/datamarts/datamarts-administration) : Users in the organization can create Datamarts.</br>[Users can synchronize workspace items with their Git repositories (preview)](https://learn.microsoft.com/fabric/cicd/git-integration/intro-to-git-integration):Users can import and export workspace items to Git repositories for collaboration and version control.

+> :warning: **Warning:** If not properly set these settings can block users from creating items in workspaces and consuming Fabric capacity.

 ## Capacity Licensing and Feature